byuitechops/edit-files-extension/designDocuments/overview.md

 The background script continously runs whenever the browser is open, as part of the extension rather than a specific web page.
 Since navigating to the edit page of a file requires changing pages, using a content script would become difficult.

-This extension will not need to rely on anything aside from jquery and native Chrome APIs.
+This feature will not need to rely on anything aside from jquery and native Chrome APIs.

 ## Data Structure
 The only information that the extension needs to store is the location the background script is attempting to navigate the user to.
 This will be stored solely in the background script, and will be dumped when the user has been successfully navigated to the correct edit page.